hayabaq/RanSomeWhere/README.md

 # Future plans
 - Exfilterate encrypted key
+- Encrypt part of files to utilize the use of resource
-- overwrite the key with multiple values to avoid recovery using forensic tools
+- Overwrite the key with multiple values to avoid recovery using forensic tools
-- autorun
+- Autorun (Add persistance)
+- Optimization (reconstruct the code structure)
-- more test and debugging :)
+- More test and debugging :)